 The Law of Averages

-The most successful sales people and network marketing leaders understands this law very well.
+The most successful salespeople and network marketing leaders understand this law very well.
 The law of averages states that the more people (prospects) you see, the more sales you make.

 Cold-calling or prospecting is the most-feared function of any sales job and unfortunately, especially if you’re targeting your local market, this is one of the most important skills that you will have to develop as a freelancer or a small business owner if you are to succeed in the business world.
 What prevents a lot of people from approaching prospects for their products or services is the fear of rejection.
 The law of averages states that it really doesn’t matter whether or not a prospect will buy from you, just make that freaking call because some won’t yet some will and eventually when you average it, there will be more people who have acquired your products or services than those who haven’t – all because you’ve decided to make that call and offer your services to as many prospects as you can.
 You never know who’s going to close if you don’t ask for the sale.

 I hope that you’ve found this article helpful in your journey of starting a profitable freelance business.
 If so, please don’t hesitate to share this with your network so it may help others who are on the same journey as you are.